VoltDB is an in-memory, transaction processing database. It excels at managing large volumes of transactions in

 Export-only tables let you limit the export to only the data that is required.
 For example, in the preceding example, Table B may contain a subset of columns from Table A. Whenever a new record is written to Table A, the corresponding columns can be written to Table B for export to the remote database.

 Export-only tables let you combine fields from several existing tables into a single exported table.
-This technique is particularly useful if your VoltDB database and the target of the export have different schemas.
+This technique is particularly useful if your VoltDB database and the target of the export have different schema.
 The export-only table can act as a transformation of VoltDB data to a representation of the target schema.

 Export-only tables let you control when data is exported.
 Again, in the previous example, Table D might be an export-only table that is an exact replica of Table C. However, the records in Table C are updated frequently.
 The client application can choose to copy records from Table C to Table D only when all of the updates are completed and the data is finalized, significantly reducing the amount of data that must pass through the connector.

 Of course, there are restrictions to export-only tables.
 Since they have no storage associated with them, they are for INSERT only.
 Any attempt to SELECT, UPDATE, or DELETE data from export-only tables will result in an error.

 There is no guarantee on the latency of export between the connector and the export target.
 The export function is transactionally correct; no export occurs if the stored procedure rolls back and the export data is in the appropriate transaction order.
 But the flow of export data from the connector to the target is not synchronous with the completion of the transaction.
 There may be several seconds delay before the export data reaches the target.